The Tintype in the Box: Photo Mystery

 In my family, women died young.
 Terrifyingly young.
 Irish immigrant women in Brooklyn, dying of tuberculosis, dying in childbirth, dying and leaving small children behind.
 Each death severed another thread of family memory.
 Mothers who should have told daughters about their grandmothers never got the chance.
 Grandmothers who should have passed down family stories were buried before their grandchildren could remember them.

 Knowledge vanished with each generation.
+But photographs survived.

 Following the Clues

-Clue #1: The Tintype Itself
+The Tintype Itself

 First, I needed to understand what I was looking at.
-This wasn't just "an old photo"—it was a specific type called a tintype (though it's actually on iron, not tin).
+This wasn't just "an old photo" — it was a specific type called a tintype (though it's actually on iron, not tin).

 Tintypes were invented in 1856 and became wildly popular in the 1860s and 1870s.
 They were cheaper and more durable than earlier daguerreotypes, which made them accessible to working-class families.
 By the 1880s, they were being replaced by card photographs.

-Date range from technology alone: 1865-1875
+Date range from technology alone: 1865 — 1875

-Clue #2: The Broadway Studio
+The Broadway Studio

 That photographer's imprint told me something important.
-In the 1860s and 1870s, Broadway in Manhattan was THE place for photography studios.
-This wasn't a street corner tintype photographer—this was a formal, professional portrait at a prestigious location.
+In the 1860s and 1870s, Broadway in Manhattan was the place for photography studios.
+This wasn't a street-corner tintype photographer — this was a formal, professional portrait at a prestigious location.

 For a working-class Brooklyn family, traveling to a Broadway studio was expensive and special.
 This portrait marked an important occasion.